 The group want to keep to monthly meetings, some times via zoom sometimes face to face.

 What do the church leaders think about our group?

 It is on the agenda of every church leaders meeting and they are very supportive.

-What are we going to do after the restrictions?
+What are we going to do after restrictions have eased?

-- Four members are far away, so could we stick to every fortnightly meetings, one on line, one in person.
+- Four members are far away, so could we stick to meetings: one meeting on line, one meeting in person.

 - A retreat together, maybe once a year?
 Can we plan an interesting venue, perhaps fundraise so that everyone can be part of it.

 Share the leading of the retreat and have a mixture of activity and prayer.

 - Continue our visits to the various denominations

 - Participate in an Eastern Rite Easter Celebration on 24th April